Alfalfa management: Deciding on last cutting this fall

 Consider soil sampling alfalfa fields now

-Late fall is a great time of the year to soil sample alfalfa ground.
+Late fall is also a great time of the year to soil sample alfalfa ground.
 This timing allows for an accurate assessment of available soil nutrients and provides enough time to make nutrient management decisions before the crop starts growing in the spring.
 Key soil tests include pH, phosphorus, and potassium, and to a lesser extent, sulfur and boron.
 In particular, potassium is highly related to winter survival so it’s important to make sure to have optimum range of potassium in soil before entering winter.
 When sampling for immobile nutrients, sampling depth should be six inches, while mobile nutrients (sulfur) should be sampled to 24 inches.

 Romulo Lollato, Wheat and Forages Specialist